 Hollyhock ‘The Watchman’ flowers have deep, deep maroon colouring that borders on black.
 The strong stems easily reach a metre or more and the flowers last well, adding a bit of drama to the garden.
 Each bloom is 7-8cm across.

-Hollyhock ‘The Watchman’ is an heirloom variety that has legend attached to it.
+Hollyhock ‘The Watchman’ is an heirloom variety with legend attached to it.
 We have read that it was developed by fabric dyers in Spain, where it had to cope with the Mediterranean climate, rendering it both dry and heat tolerant.
-It was known locally as ‘Sereno’ (which is Spanish for Watchman).
+It was known locally as ‘Sereno’.
 From Spain it made its way to the colonies where it was valued for its dying, medicinal, ornamental and even culinary properties.

 Hollyhock ‘The Watchman’ should be grown in a sunny location in well drained, humus rich soil with protection from strong winds, or be prepared to stake.
 They will cope pretty well with our hot and dry climate.

 Summer to Autumn